open-telemetry/opentelemetry-specification/specification/overview.md

 Plugins and instrumentation packages which are optional and separate from the SDK are referred to as **Contrib** packages.
 **API Contrib** refers to packages which depend solely upon the API; **SDK Contrib** refers to packages which also depend upon the SDK.

-The term Contrib specifically refers to the collection of plugins and instrumentation maintained by the OpenTelemetry project; it does not refer to third party plugins hosted elsewhere.
+The term Contrib specifically refers to the collection of plugins and instrumentation maintained by the OpenTelemetry project; it does not refer to third-party plugins hosted elsewhere.

 ## Tracing Signal